Katrien Meire

 Katrien Meire (born 7 July 1984) is a Belgian lawyer.
-She was formerly the chief executive of Sheffield Wednesday from 2018–2019, and the chief executive of Charlton Athletic from 2014–2017.
+She was formerly the chief executive of Sheffield Wednesday from 2018 to 2019, and the chief executive of Charlton Athletic from 2014 to 2017.
 Her time at Charlton coincided with widespread supporter protests and dissatisfaction and relegation to EFL League One.

 Early career

 Meire studied law at University of Leuven, completing her LLM in 2007.
 She continued her studies in Competition Law at University College London for a further year.
 She has worked for law firms Olswang and Baker & McKenzie in the area of competition law, particularly mergers and acquisitions and cartels.
 In 2016, Meire was awarded the VRG-Alumniprijs.

 Football

 In 2011, Meire provided legal advice to Roland Duchâtelet, involving TV rights issues with Sint-Truidense V.V.; Meire is a supporter of Sint-Truiden.
 Meire's involvement in football continued when she worked as the "Legal and International Relations Manager" for Standard Liège, another club owned by Duchâtelet.